Ada-Developers-Academy/daily-curriculum/week17/tuesday/simple-security-from-scratch.md

 seconds.

 Ta-da.
 This should now protect against any request that doesn't have a signature that can be recreated in the service.
-Some benifits of this technique:
+Some benefits of this technique:

 - The `testkey` can be changed to reset the security if the apps security is compromised.
-- The request is time senstive.
+- The request is time sensitive.
 - If any single character of the request is incorrect (tampered in a "man in the middle" attack) the signature will not match.

 ## Todo